github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 -  *Union*.
 This takes the union of the entry sets of the two environments.
 -  *Overriding union*.
 This takes the union of two environments, but if there are entries for a key in the first map, then no additional entries for that key are included from the second map.

-A *definite* environment has only values that are *equal modulo weak aliasing* for each each.
+A *definite* environment has only values that are *equal modulo weak aliasing* for each key.

 Global environments
 ~~~~~~~~~~~~~~~~~~~